 In all these situations, tiling wouldn’t just do the job too, it’d last for longer, need less upkeep, and work even harder.
 With the right tiled finish and accent colors in your space, there’s no reason you can’t make it exclaim “Wow!”

 As mentioned above, chair railings prevent chairs from crashing into the wall and leaving dents, chips, and scratches.
-If you wanted to get the job done with tile, use some great bold ceramic tiles or a nice array of slate or such to accomplish the same feel but with hardier results.
+If you wanted to get the job done with tile, use some great bold ceramic tiles or a nice array of slate to accomplish the same feel but with hardier results.

-Finishing a nice 4-to-8-inch band of colored tiles with a nice 1” strip of crown molding would be a departure from the average chair rail while offering greater protection in a dining room or other areas that get heavy use.
+Finishing a nice 3-to-8-inch band of colored tiles with a nice 1” strip of crown molding would be a departure from the average chair rail while offering greater protection in a dining room or other areas that get heavy use.

-3. Creating an accent panel
+3. Creating an accent panel.

 Use nice glass tile or funky painted ceramic tiles to create a neat visual accent in any room.
 It’s very common to see a panel of tile art in this part of the world, usually created with azujelos, the Spanish and Portuguese tiles you’ll often see in blues and whites, among other vivid looks.